msg-byu/pyrelate/README.md

 # gblearn
-Machine Learning for Grain Boundaries
+Representation and Machine Learning for Collections of Atoms